NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/chipseqProc/lab-chipseq-processing.rst

   module unload python

-The output of a ``MACS2`` run consists of several files.
+The output of a ``MACS`` run consists of several files.
 To inspect files type

 .. code-block:: bash